Skip to main content

 Post-Admission Requirements

-1. Students will be required to attend a program-specific orientation session, usually held the first class of SSWD 110.
+1. Students will be required to attend a program-specific orientation session, usually held the first class of SSWD 110new window.
 Accommodations can be made for students enrolling before the add/drop date or part-time students.

-2. Clearance letter from the Criminal Records Review Program (CRRP), for a Schedule “B” Criminal Record Check (CRC), WORKS WITH Children and Vulnerable Adults before beginning the program.
-Failure to do so will prevent students from registering in SSWD 220 – Practicum and Seminar and may result in program withdrawal.
-For information and regulations, see Criminal Records Checks.
+2. ALL students must complete a Ministry of Justice Schedule B Criminal Record Check (CRC) for working with children and vulnerable adults before beginning the program.
+Failure to do so will prevent students from registering in SSWD 220 – Practicum and Seminarnew window and may result in program withdrawal.
+Please see the NLC website for completion instructions and more information pertaining to Criminal Records Checksnew window.

 Important Notes

 1. The program is eligible for Canada Student Loans for domestic students.
-Visit Student Aid BC to apply for financial assistance online.
+Visit Student Aid BCnew window to apply for financial assistance online.
 Note that dual credit students are not eligible for Student Aid.

 Program Requirements